Skip to content

 To promote the Roman Catholic religion by preaching, teaching, pastoral care, chaplaincy work, writing, and other apostolic projects and to maintain the members engaged in such work.

-Sisters Of Mercy, Northern Province [Charity number: NI102827]
+Sisters of Mercy, Northern Province [Charity number: NI102827]

 The advancement of religion and the prevention and relief of poverty in Northern Ireland and elsewhere are of utmost importance to the Charity.
 The Charity seeks to accomplish these charitable purposes through education, nurturing spirituality and well-being, social and pastoral work and international missionary outreach.
 1. The Charity is involved in primary, post primary and community education and is the Trustee of a number of schools in Northern Ireland.
 The Charity supports projects which promote training in ecological awareness and sustainable living.
 2. The Charity offers opportunities for faith development, prayer, retreats, spiritual direction and inter faith dialogue to members of the public.
 3. The Charity undertakes social and pastoral work; chaplaincy, counselling, and complementary therapies to promote the health and well-being of people, contributing to the alleviation of stress in society.
 4. The Charity works with the public in the promotion of peace, justice and understanding in cross community settings.
 5. The Charity supports all religious and charitable works carried on in the Congregation's name and cares for Congregational Members throughout their lives.
 6. The Charity works to prevent and alleviate poverty at local and international level through the provision of funds, personnel and community facilities and through the support of other charities and projects thus improving the quality of life and well-being of individuals, families, society and the planet.
 The Charity reviews its work to determine the best ways to advance religion and to prevent and alleviate poverty in today’s world.